dimabarbul/wiremock-openapi-validation-extension/BUILDING.md

 # Building

-The document describes how to build, run, debug the project and so on.
+The document describes how to build, run, debug, release the project and so on.

 ## Build and Package